exact-payments/Proxima/README.md

 ## Usage

-To use proxima first create an initializer
+To use proxima first create an initializer.
+In the initializer create the Proxima::Api instances you need.
+One for each API you need to interact with.
+From there create your models using the APIs.
+Don't forget to set you base uri and attributes for each model.